What to Do Before Texas A&M Graduation

 Take a peek at the shield, representative of every Aggie’s contribution to Texas A&M’s reputation of goodwill and selfless service.Look for the seal of Texas, a five-pointed star encircled by olive laurel leaves as a nod to both achievement and peace, as well as live oak leaves that serve as a reminder of strength and tenacity.
 As a Texas A&M graduate, your Aggie now, too, exemplifies these characteristics, which is why all former Aggies proudly wear the ring--and make a point to snap a picture with the statue.

-The Dixie Chicken
+Cheers at the Dixie Chicken

 This iconic College Station joint may not appear on a campus map, but that doesn’t mean it’s any less of a landmark.
 According to The Dixie Chicken itself, the bar pours more beer per square foot of bar than any other watering hole in the United States.
 Look beyond the honky-tonk exterior to take a peek at its truly Texan interior, featuring photos of Bonfires past and an endless stream of country tunes.